 - Most topics in section A talk about self-knowledge but this one is not about achieving self-knowledge but elaborating upon an already achieved self-knowledge.

-- The fundamental value which can be discussed in this essay is humility, the need to introspect about one’s self, and the merits of exercising restraint.
+- The fundamental value that can be discussed in this essay is humility, the need to introspect about one’s self, and the merits of exercising restraint.

-Topic 3: Philosophy of witlessness is utopian, while materialism is a chimera
+Topic 3: The philosophy of witlessness is utopian, while materialism is a chimera

 - This is one topic that has an underlying critical tone.

 - The topic is more about sustainable development, a balance between growth and development which requires proper GS and current affairs base to add illustrations.

 Topic 4: The real is rational and rational is real